Juliet Shayne Lui

 I first picked up a SLR when I was 16, initially as a means of photographing the couture pieces I was sewing as a teenager.
 Ten years later, it seems natural that I have steered into fashion photography.
 I believe photography can create the entire atmosphere around the fashion piece, and I love showcasing the fabrics and materials that the designer has used.

 Australia was home, but I am now based in Hong Kong so that I can be closer to where my assignments end up taking me.
 The landscapes in Australia are some of the most spectacular in the world so I will always miss being able to shoot there frequently, but being only one flight away from the US and Europe helps the jetlag immensely!
-There are also a lot of up and coming designers all around Asia.
+There is also a lot of up and coming designers all around Asia.

-Gear-wise, I respect my toolkit but I am a firm believer of not being over-reliant on gadgets and gear in general.
+Gear-wise, I respect my toolkit but I am a firm believer in not being over-reliant on gadgets and gear in general.
 I use natural light where I can, and use strobes to create secondary lighting and colour.

 I only use prime lenses coupled with my Canon 5d Mark III.
 My favourite lenses are the Canon 100mm f/2.8 and the Canon 50mm f/1.4.
 I find that using a lens with a fixed focal length allows me to frame my subjects better.
 Many of my works involve wind, lots of wind, and having to balance flying fabrics and flowing hair in a split second is easier if I have already chosen my desired focal length.